 Interested in training your cat?
-Watch as Bo learns how to jump over a stool.
+Watch as Bo Learns to Sit, Stay, and Stand on a Stool

 The farmer’s market in downtown Corvallis, Oregon is filled with crafts, vegetable stands, food carts, music and tons of dogs enjoying constant attention from strangers.
 In the middle of all the commotion I was surprised to see a beautiful Abyssinian cat getting pushed in a stroller.
 He did not seem fazed by the excitement and calmly accepted the dogs that approached and sniffed him and the people that petted her.
 He enjoyed all the attention he received for being the only feline in the market.
 Strangers commented on his beauty and how unique he was to enjoy the crowds of people.